 - To make the crust toss the flour with the sugar, cornstarch and salt and then drizzle in the melted butter until the mixture becomes crumbly.
 Make sure all the flour gets moistened.
 Pat the crust into a 9 inch tart pan with a removable bottom.
 Press it up the sides of the pan.
 Prick the bottom of the dough all over with a fork.
 Bake for 12 minutes.
 Set aside.

 - In a large pot bring enough water to cover the zucchini to a boil.
 When the water is at a rolling boil, add the zucchini for just 60 seconds.
 Drain the zucchini and immediately plunge them into a large bowl of ice water.
 Drain on a clean kitchen towel.
 Pat them dry.

 - Put a layer of onions on the bottom of the crust.
+Mix the cheese and mayo and spread it over the onions.
 Top with the zucchini, layering them in a spiral pattern.
 Sprinkle with salt and fresh cracked black pepper.